Diageo sells stakes in two brewers to Heineken for $780.5 million

-Diageo Plc (DGE.L), the world's largest spirits company, said it had sold its stakes in Jamaican brewer Desnoes & Geddes Ltd DG.JS and GAPL Pte Ltd, the majority owner of Malaysia's Guinness Anchor Berhad GUMS.KL, to Heineken NV (HEIN.AS) for $780.5 million (510 million pounds).
+Diageo Plc (DGE.L), the world's largest spirits company, said it had sold its stakes in Jamaican brewer Desnoes & Geddes Ltd DG.JS and GAPL Pte Ltd, the majority owner of Malaysia's Guinness Anchor Berhad GUMS.KL, to Heineken NV (HEIN.AS) for $780.5 million.

 The transaction also includes Diageo's acquisition of a 20 percent stake in Guinness Ghana Breweries Ltd (GGBL.GH) from the Dutch brewer, raising Diageo's total stake in GGBL to 72.42 percent.